Summer travel 2021: Things are booking up, but you can still plan a getaway - KION546

 US hotel room rates dropped by 20% in 2020, according to STR lodging analyst Jan Freitag, and they’re only expected to rise by a fraction of that this year.

-In San Francisco, occupancy for hotels that are open has been around 41%, with a summer forecast of 55%.
+In San Francisco, occupancy for hotels that were open was around 41% in the weeks leading into early May, with a summer forecast of 55%.

 Christine Cox, her husband and their two children, 12 and 13, have been looking to rent an Airbnb in the Bay Area.
 With the kids on their way to being fully vaccinated, the family from Decatur, Georgia, is looking at the very end of June.
 The pickings are slim for what they’re after, she says.